masak1112/ambs/README.md

 # Video Prediction by GAN

-This project aims to ado the GAN-based architectures,  which original proposed by [[Project Page]](https://alexlee-gk.github.io/video_prediction/) [[Paper]](https://arxiv.org/abs/1804.01523), to predict temperature based on ERA5 data
+This project aims to adopt the GAN-based architectures,  which original proposed by [[Project Page]](https://alexlee-gk.github.io/video_prediction/) [[Paper]](https://arxiv.org/abs/1804.01523), to predict temperature based on ERA5 data

 ## Getting Started ###
 ### Prerequisites